prettier/prettier/Rationale.md

 # Rationale

-Prettier is an opinionated JavaScript formatter and this document gives a rationale behind those opinions.
+Prettier is an opinionated JavaScript formatter.
+This document gives a rationale behind those opinions.

-## What is prettier concerned about
+## What prettier is concerned about

 ### Correctness

-The first goal of prettier is to output valid JavaScript and code that has the exact same behavior as the one it is formatting.
-Please report any JavaScript code that doesn't respect those correctness rules, they are bugs that need to be fixed!
+The first goal of prettier is to output valid JavaScript and code that has the exact same behavior as before formatting.
+Please report any JavaScript code where prettier fails to follow these correctness rules — that's a bug which needs to be fixed!

-### Whitespaces: indentation and new lines
+### Whitespace: indentation and line breaks

 This is the core of prettier.
 The formatting rules are going to be explained in a later section.